Finding a Job as a Nursing School Graduate

 Navigating the job market as a nursing school graduate requires proactive planning, even in a growing field that offers great career prospects at every degree level.
 The Bureau of Labor Statistics projects a 7% nursing job growth rate through 2029.
 In 2020, registered nurses earned a median annual salary of $75,300, with the top 10% making more than $116,230.

 In this guide, our contributors provide advice on networking during clinical rotations and making the most of your college's career resources.
 Keep reading to learn how you can stand out to employers and secure entry-level nursing jobs in your specialty immediately after graduation.

 Nursing students can improve their chances of finding a job that suits their interests if they begin applying for positions early.
 Colleges offer a variety of career resources and industry contacts to help place students in hospitals and healthcare companies immediately after graduation.
 Career counselors can help students fine-tune their resumes and search for jobs, while faculty and practicum supervisors can write letters of recommendation.

 Nursing programs also offer practical experience through clinical rotations.
-Clinicals provide students with great opportunities to network one-on-one with healthcare employers.
+Clinicals provide students with great opportunities for one-on-one networking with healthcare employers.